 When it comes to advertising on Bing, there are a lot of positives.
-One of the top pros of Bing advertising is how easy it is to import your Google ad campaigns directly into Bing.
+We’ve seen a lot of success among our clients when advertising on this channel.
+It’s true that Bing isn’t as popular as Google, however, average costs can be lower due to less popularity.
+Bing is an underutilized channel and one that can yield a high return.
+A huge pro of Bing advertising is how easy it is to import your Google ad campaigns directly into Bing.

 Why is this important?
 Setting up ad campaigns can take a lot of time.
 Imagine spending a great deal of time getting your whole account setup in Google only to have to repeat the entire process in Bing.
 Bing makes it extremely easy to import your campaigns directly from Google and we’re going to walk you through the process step by step.